 Artful words to inspire fearless living, everyday.
 Words & Art by Louise Gallagher

 'Beauty is truth, truth beauty,'—that is all ye know on earth, and all ye need to know.

 A 'miracle' is a shift in perception from fear to love ...

 Break the silence.
 End the violence.

-Wisdom, Knowledge, Insight, Community/Personal Development and Overall Well-Being
+Wisdom, Knowledge, Insight, and Well-Being

 Living Our Faith Together

 A trip through life with fingers crossed and eternal optimism.

 Rad music you've never heard before